zcrabbit/PhyloInfer/README.md

 # Examples

-In what follows, we present one simple example on simulated data.
+In what follows, we present some simple examples on simulated data and real data.

+## Simulated Dataset

 First, we simulate data from a given phylogeny tree with 50 tips

 ```python
 # load modules